-Adobe's Secure Real-Time Media Flow Protocol (RTMFP) is intended for use as an endpoint-to-endpoint data transport service in IP networks.
+Adobe's Secure Real-Time Media Flow Protocol (RTMFP) is intended for use as a general purpose endpoint-to-endpoint data transport service in IP networks.
 It has features that make it well suited to the transport of real-time media (such as low-delay video, audio, and data) as well as bulk data, and for client-server as well as peer-to-peer (P2P) communication.
 These features include independent parallel message flows which may have different delivery priorities, variable message reliability (from TCP-like full reliability to UDP-like best effort), multi-point congestion control, and built-in security.
 Session multiplexing and facilities to support UDP hole-punching simplify Network Address Translator (NAT) traversal in peer-to-peer systems.

-RTMFP is implemented in Flash Player, Adobe Integrated Runtime (AIR), and Adobe Media Server (AMS, formerly Flash Media Server or FMS), all from Adobe Systems Incorporated, and is used as the foundation transport protocol for real-time and P2P communication in those products.
+RTMFP is implemented in Flash Player, Adobe Integrated Runtime (AIR), and Adobe Media Server (AMS, formerly Flash Media Server or FMS), all from Adobe Systems Incorporated, and is used as the foundation transport protocol for real-time video, audio, and data communication, both client-server and P2P, in those products.
 At the time of writing, the Adobe Flash Player runtime is installed on more than one billion end-user desktop computers.